Ramgree/enterprise_integration_systems/homework_two/README.md

 ## Stuff to think about
 ------------------------

-* Plants are cached during testing, maybe do smth about it or idk?
+* Plants are cached during testing, maybe do smth about it or no?
-* Availability returns true when a plant doesn't exist (based on SQL query), not good